 All keypads in a system will have the ability to perform basic functions such as arming and disarming the alarm, and displaying system status in some way.

-More advanced functions require the use of full-function keypads, often reffered to as "alpha", “deluxe”, or “enhanced” keypads.
+More advanced functions require the use of full-function alarm system keypads, often referred to as "alpha", “deluxe”, or “enhanced” keypads.

 These will usually look better than standard keypads, and have larger alphanumeric displays capable of showing customizable zone descriptors and other information.